This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Kubernetes Engine is a service that provides lightweight virtual computing and containers, as well as a Kubernetes cluster to manage them.
-Users can utilize the Kubernetes environment without complex preparation by installing, operating, and maintaining the Kubernetes Control Plane.
+Kubernetes Engine is a service that provides lightweight virtual computing, containers, and a Kubernetes cluster to manage them.
+Users can leverage a Kubernetes environment without complex preparation by installing, operating, and maintaining the Kubernetes Control Plane.

 Features

-• Standard Kubernetes Environment Configuration: The standard Kubernetes environment can be used without separate configuration through the default Kubernetes Control Plane provided.
-It is compatible with applications in other standard Kubernetes environments, so you can use standard Kubernetes applications without modifying the code.
+• Standard Kubernetes Environment Setup: You can use a standard Kubernetes environment without additional configuration through the built-in Kubernetes Control Plane.
+It is compatible with applications in other standard Kubernetes environments, allowing you to use standard Kubernetes applications without modifying code.

-• Easy Kubernetes Deployment: Provides secure communication between worker nodes and managed control planes, and quickly provisions worker nodes, allowing users to focus on building applications on the provided container environment.
+• Easy Kubernetes Deployment: provides secure communication between the worker node (Worker Node) and the managed control plane, and quickly provisions worker nodes so users can focus on building applications on the provided container environment.

-• Convenient Kubernetes Management: Provides various management features to conveniently use the created Kubernetes cluster, such as cluster information inquiry and cluster management, namespace management, and workload management through the dashboard for enterprise environments.
+• Convenient Kubernetes Management: For enterprise environments, we provide various management features to conveniently use the created Kubernetes clusters, including cluster information lookup and management via a dashboard, namespace management, and workload management functions.

 Kubernetes Engine provides the following features.

 • Cluster Management: You can create and manage clusters to use the Kubernetes Engine service.
-After creating a cluster, you can add services necessary for operation, such as nodes, namespaces, and workloads.
+After creating a cluster, you can add services needed for operation such as nodes, namespaces, and workloads.

 • Node Management: A node is a set of machines that run containerized applications.
 Every cluster must have at least one worker node to deploy applications.
-Nodes can be defined and used by defining a node pool.
-Nodes belonging to a node pool must have the same server type, size, and OS image, and multiple node pools can be created to establish a flexible deployment strategy.
+Nodes can be used by defining node pools.
+Nodes belonging to a node pool must have the same server type, size, and OS image, and creating multiple node pools enables flexible deployment strategies.

-• Namespace Management: Namespace is a logical separation unit within a Kubernetes cluster, and is used to specify access permissions or resource usage limits by namespace.
+• Namespace Management: A namespace is a logical partition within a Kubernetes cluster and is used to specify access permissions or resource usage limits per namespace.

-• Workload Management: Workload is an application running on Kubernetes Engine.
-You can create a namespace, then add or delete workloads.
-Workloads are created and managed item by item, such as deployments, pods, stateful sets, daemon sets, jobs, and cron jobs.
+• Workload Management: A workload is an application running on Kubernetes Engine.
+After creating a namespace, you can add or delete workloads.
+Workloads are created and managed per item such as Deployment, Pod, StatefulSet, DaemonSet, Job, and CronJob.

-• Service and Ingress Management: Service is an abstraction method that exposes applications running in a set of pods as a network service, and Ingress is used to expose HTTP and HTTPS paths from outside the cluster to the inside.
+• Service and Ingress Management: A service is an abstraction that exposes applications running in a set of pods as a network service, and an ingress is used to expose HTTP and HTTPS paths from outside the cluster to inside the cluster.
 After creating a namespace, you can create or delete services, endpoints, ingresses, and ingress classes.

-• Configuration Management: When there is a need to manage values that change inside a container according to multiple environments such as Dev/Prod, managing them with separate images due to environment variables is inconvenient and causes significant cost waste.
-In Kubernetes, you can manage environment variables or configuration values as variables from the outside so that they can be inserted when a Pod is created, and at this time, ConfigMap and Secret can be used.
+• Configuration Management: When you need to manage values that change inside containers across multiple environments such as Dev/Prod, creating separate images to handle them via environment variables is inconvenient and wasteful.
+In Kubernetes, you can manage environment variables or configuration settings as variables that can be changed externally and injected when a Pod is created; at that point you can use ConfigMaps and Secrets.

-• Access Control: In cases where multiple users access a Kubernetes cluster, you can grant permissions for specific APIs or namespaces to restrict access.
-You can apply Kubernetes’ role-based access control (RBAC) feature to set permissions for clusters or namespaces.
-You can create and manage cluster roles, cluster role bindings, roles, and role bindings.
+• Permission Management: When multiple users access a Kubernetes cluster, you can assign permissions per specific API or namespace to define the access scope.
+By applying Kubernetes’ role-based access control (RBAC) feature, you can set permissions for clusters or namespaces.
+You can create and manage ClusterRoles, ClusterRoleBindings, Roles, and RoleBindings.

 Component

-The Control Plane is the master node role in the Kubernetes Engine service.
-The master node is the management node of the cluster, and it plays a role in managing other nodes in the cluster.
-The cluster is the basic creation unit of the Kubernetes Engine service, and it is used to manage node pools, objects, controllers, and other components within it.
-Users set up the cluster name, control plane, network, File Storage, and other settings, and then create a node pool within the cluster to use it.
-The master node assigns tasks to the cluster, monitors the status of the nodes, and plays a role in data communication between nodes.
+Control Plane is the component that serves as the master node in the Kubernetes Engine service.
+The master node is the cluster’s management node, responsible for managing the other nodes in the cluster.
+A cluster is the basic creation unit of the Kubernetes Engine service and is used for managing node pools, objects, controllers, etc., that belong to it.
+Users configure the cluster name (cluster name), control plane, network, File Storage, and then create node pools within the cluster for use.
+The master node assigns work to the cluster, monitors node status, and handles data communication between nodes.

-The cluster name creation rule is as follows.
+The cluster name creation rules are as follows.

-• It starts with English and can be set within 3-30 characters using English, numbers, and special characters (-).
+• It must start with a letter and can be set using letters, numbers, and special characters (-) within 3 to 30 characters.

-The Worker Node is a work node in the cluster, playing a role in performing the cluster’s tasks.
-The Worker Node receives tasks from the cluster’s master node, performs them, and reports the task results to the cluster’s master node.
-All nodes created within the node pool and namespace play the role of a worker node.
+The worker node (Worker Node) is a compute node in the cluster that performs tasks.
+It receives task assignments from the cluster’s master node, executes them, and reports the results back to the master node.
+All nodes created within a node pool and namespace serve as worker nodes.

-The creation rule of the node pool, which is a collection of worker nodes, is as follows.
+The rules for creating a node pool, which is a collection of worker nodes, are as follows.

-• A node pool must have at least one node to be created for application deployment to be possible.
+• A node pool must contain at least one node for the application deployment to be possible.

-• Up to 100 nodes can be created in a node pool.
+• A maximum of 100 nodes can be created within a node pool.

-• Since the maximum number of nodes is 100, if there are 100 node pools, 1 node per node pool, and if there are 50 node pools, 2 nodes per node pool, the total number of nodes can be created freely within 100 nodes.
+• Since the maximum number of nodes is 100, you can freely create up to 100 nodes—for example, with 100 node pools you get 1 node per pool, and with 50 node pools you get 2 nodes per pool.

-• It is possible to set up Block Storage connected to the node pool.
+• It is possible to configure block storage attached to a node pool.

-• Auto-Scaling service allows you to set automatic node pool expansion/reduction according to the requirements of the deployed application.
+• Through the Auto-Scaling service, you can configure automatic scaling and shrinking of node pools according to the requirements of the deployed application.

 StorageFile StorageA storage that allows multiple clients to share files over the network